 If you’re a Teachable creator, you have several options for how you handle getting your payments from your courses and each one can work for you.
 But, when selling anything, it’s important to consider the matter of taxes.
 If you opt for your own custom gateway, you’re responsible for collecting and remitting VAT taxes on your own.
 But why make things complicated?
 You have a business to run.

 That’s where we come in.
-We listened when creators say they don’t want to be bothered with tackling some of the more difficult aspects of small business finance, like taxes.
+We listened when creators say they don’t want to be bothered with tackling some of the more difficult aspects of small business finance for beginners, like taxes.
 Teachable’s custom payment gateway, Teachable Payments, takes away some of this stress.
 Those creators using Teachable Payments will automatically collect and remit VAT and sales tax—and help put money back into your business faster.

 And if you’re concerned about tackling your own taxes, make sure you’re up to date on the independent contractor requirements for your location.
-Explore more of this here.
 And as always, consult your tax advisor to see what is best for you and your business come tax season.

-You're not expected to be a finance pro from your first sale.
+You’re not expected to be a finance pro from your first sale.
 But, you can take some small steps now to help set you up for success in the future.
-The sooner you understand small business finance basics, the sooner you'll feel more in control of managing your business from every aspect.
+The sooner you understand the ins and outs of small business finance for beginners, the sooner you’ll feel more in control of managing your passion from every aspect.

 Editor’s note: This is not financial advice.
 Please consult your accountant or financial advisor on any financial decisions regarding your business or personal finances.